freeCodeCamp/guide/src/pages/mathematics/intro-to-matrices/index.md

 title: Intro to Matrices
 ---
 ## Intro to Matrices
 A matrices is composed by a 2D array, or better, a rectangular array.
-Above you can see how its organized.
+Below you can see how its organized.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/Matrix.svg/494px-Matrix.svg.png)